nsvrn/bitcoin_history/bookmarks/wallet_security.md

 - Air-gap/PSBT or atleast use clean devices with operating system free of any malicious software or SSH/remote access

 - Verify the outputs for amounts and addresses before broadcasting every tx (on hw wallet screens and broadcasting software in case of a PSBT)

+- RNG(random number generation) is critical for seed/private-key generation as elliptic-curve-cryptography is dependent on RNGs, adding a high entropy passphrase and/or generating one **accurately** with physical dices has some advatanges in that regard.

 ---